karmateam/karmacoin/README.md

  - KGW 1 block to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Karmacoin client sofware, see http://www.karmacoin.info
+For more information, as well as an immediately useable, binary version of the Karma client sofware, see http://www.karmashare.me

 License
 -------

-Karmacoin is released under the terms of the MIT license.
+Karma is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process